-- The long-term suspension or nonemergency expulsion is imposed for no more than ten (10) consecutive days or until the appeal is decided, whichever is the shortest period. - Any days that the student is suspended or expelled before the appeal is decided are applied to the term of suspension or expulsion and will not limit or extend the term of the suspension or expulsion; and - A suspended student who returns to school before the appeal is decided will be provided the opportunity upon return to make up assignments and tests missed by reason of suspension if: - Such assignments or tests have a substantial effect on the student's semester or trimester grade or grades; OR - Failure to complete such assignment or tests would result in denial of course credit.
+- The long-term suspension or nonemergency expulsion is imposed for no more than ten (10) consecutive days or until the appeal is decided, whichever is the shortest period. - Any days that the student is suspended or expelled before the appeal is decided are applied to the term of suspension or expulsion and will not limit or extend the term of the suspension or extend the term of suspension or expulsion; and - A suspended student who returns to school before the appeal is decided will be provided the opportunity upon return to make up assignments and tests missed by reason of suspension if: - Such assignments or tests have a substantial effect on the student's semester or trimester grade or grades; OR - o Failure to complete such assignment or tests would result in denial of course credit.